Multi-Robot Motion Planning with Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we present \textbf{M}ulti-robot \textbf{M}ulti-model planning \textbf{D}iffusion (MMD), a multi-robot motion planner that learns to generate smooth collision-free trajectories for dozens of robots in complex environments.
-Our key contribution is showing how single robot diffusion models can be effectively combined with state-of-the-art multi-agent search algorithms to generate data-driven multi-robot trajectories.
+In this paper, we present MMD, a multi-robot motion planner that learns to generate smooth collision-free trajectories for dozens of robots in complex environments.
+Our key contribution is showing how single robot diffusion models can be effectively combined with search algorithms to generate data-driven multi-robot trajectories.
 By learning only single-robot diffusion models, MMD simplifies data requirements and breaks the curse of dimensionality plaguing approaches that learn from multi-robot data.
 Additionally, by learning generative models of robot trajectories, MMD overcomes many of the limitations of popular model-based MAPF algorithms, such as state discretization, known cost function, and constant velocities.
 We believe MMD opens up exciting avenues for future work on combining the strengths of search algorithms and diffusion planning.

 \textbf{Limitations.} We are excited about the potential of MMD to push forward multi-robot coordination and collaboration and offer a few avenues for future work.
-First is allowing for more flexibility in MMD's planning horizon.
-As it stands, MMD generates trajectories of fixed duration---a limitation it inherits from diffusion planning.
-Sequencing models helps extend the time horizon but still, it must be determined a priori.
+First is combining MMD with decentralized and windowed multi-robot planning algorithms, like Gaussian Belief Propagation (GBP) \citep{patwardhan2024gbp}, whose collision avoidance signals could be incorporated into single-robot diffusion guidance functions.
+We discuss this research direction in Sec. \ref{sec:appx:beyond_full_h}.
 Second, we believe that the CBS-based MMD methods can be greatly accelerated, mostly through parallelization of the high-level search.
 Finally, we believe the frontier of MRMP lies in collaboration.
 Currently, MMD focuses on coordinating robots, seeking to produce collision-free data-driven trajectories.
 Carrying out collaborative tasks is an interesting next step.